ADHD Testing and Counseling

 ADHD is a frustration disorder.
 People with ADHD can appear angry, but it is often really frustration.
 ADHD often includes frustration tolerance problems, meaning those with the disorder frequently do not tolerate frustration as well as others their age.
 When things don’t go their way or when they are told to do things they do not want to do, they can become frustrated.
 When frustrated they can have temper tantrums or outbursts where they yell, cry, scream, or say mean things.

 ADHD is a self-control disorder.
 Some individuals with ADHD experience problems with impulsivity and have a hard time controlling their actions.
 They do and say things without thinking about the consequences of their behaviors, and this can cause them to be rude and get into trouble.
 They have serious self-control problems, and struggle with the ability to stop, think, inhibit, plan, and then act, as well as to continue doing things while other distracting things are occurring.

 ADHD is a time-disorder.
 Time management problems are common due to having difficulties with planning ahead and anticipating negative outcomes from their behavior.
 They lose track of time more easily and are often late for things.

 ADHD is not a common sense condition and may appear strange to parents, teachers, spouses, and co-workers who have not been educated about ADHD.
 Appropriate diagnosis and intervention is key.
-To learn more about this disorder and whether ADHD counseling and/or an ADHD psychological evaluation would be helpful to identify if ADHD is present in your child, spouse, or you, please call to speak with one of our licensed professionals.
+To learn more about this disorder and whether ADHD testing and/or counseling would be helpful to identify if ADHD is present in your child, spouse, or you, please call to speak with one of our licensed professionals.